-As we come to the end of 2020, you may be pondering your current job and whether it is right for you.
-"Should I stay at my current job" or "should I leave my job" are questions we often hear because of the difficulties women uniquely face in their career, especially this year.
-Here are some tips, tools and a personal story that might help you make a decision for your future career happiness in 2021 and beyond.
+You may be pondering your current job and whether it is right for you.
+"Should I stay at my current job" or "should I leave my job" are questions we often hear because of the difficulties women uniquely face in their career.
+Here are some tips and tools that might help you make a decision for your future career happiness.

 Women Face Toxic Work Situations